Jon4OS/AutoClick/README.md

 # AutoClick for Fabric

 AutoClick is a automatic clicker that is integrated into Minecraft.
-Right now it is fairly new, fairly basic and only has a single function - it attacks any entity in your crosshair every time your weapon cooldown runs out.
+Right now it is fairly new, fairly basic and only has a single function - it hits every time your weapon cooldown runs out.

-While it is inspired by tools like [AutoHotKey] and intended for AFKing at mob farms or similar, some may consider it closer to something like a KillAura cheat (see the note on cheating below).
+While it is inspired by tools like [AutoHotKey] and intended for AFKing at mob farms or similar, some may consider its use "cheating."
+See the note on cheating below.

 ## Setup
 After installing Fabric, download the AutoClick jar from the [Releases tab][Releases]and copy it into your mods folder.
 You will also need to have Fabric API in your mods folder as this mod depends on it.